Baniwa

 - Globalization Effects

-- Globalization has brought both opportunities and challenges, with increased exposure to external cultures and economic pressures impacting traditional ways of life.
+- Globalization has brought both opportunities and challenges, such as increased access to goods but also cultural dilution.

 - Urbanization Effects